-Our lives play out in the current moment.
-Of course we have plans, goals and desires – we often look to the possible or planned future for inspiration and motivation – and that’s really good.
+Our lives play out moment by moment.
+Of course, we have plans, goals and desires – we often look to the possible or planned future for inspiration and motivation – and that’s really good.
 Similarly, we look to the past to learn or reminisce, which again can be helpful. (and here comes the ‘but’) But, it isn’t where we actually live.

-I sometimes ask participants on a course or an audience, ‘how many people did you have in your shower this morning?’
-After some bemusement, there is a realisation that we are often planning our day in the shower – what we’d like to say in this meeting, where we need to be at 10 o’clock and who we need to speak with beforehand.
-Now, that might be important preparation time, but how about just being in the shower… not off in some future meeting, but being in this moment, feeling the water as it revitalises us, warms us.
+How many people did you have in your shower this morning?
+Oh, just yourself… but often we’re planning our day in the shower – what we’d like to say in this meeting, where we need to be at 10 o’clock and who we need to speak with beforehand.
+Now, that might be important preparation time, but how about just being in the shower?
+Feeling the water as it revitalises us, warms us, hearing the sounds… not off in some future meeting, but simply paying attention to this moment.
 You might actually enjoy it.

 Ahh, I hear you say, but what about unpleasant moments?
 Those moments where things have gone wrong, we’ve been rebuked or we have rebuked, we spilt that hot cup of coffee down our front, or something much worse.
 Surely, then, being mindful is the last thing we want to do?

 In fact, it’s moments like these that show the real power of mindfulness.
 ‘Being in the moment’ is simply the starting point.
-One of things we have all experienced is the desire to push away or escape in some way from something unpleasant.
-Whether through blaming someone else, or some past activity – i.e. finding explanations from the past, sometimes going over and over things trying to better understand; or imagining a future where we won’t have to do, or deal with this any more!
+One thing we have all experienced is the desire to push away or escape in some way from something unpleasant, for example by distracting ourselves.
+Or we might attempt to distance from it by finding blame or justify to ourselves and others why we feel this way in an attempt to get rid of the unpleasantness.

-It’s something most of us naturally do, pushing emotionally unpleasant things away, wanting to be rid of them.
-But, this pushing away can itself extend or increase the unpleasantness, sometimes just delaying the discomfort.
-One of things you would learn on well-designed mindfulness course, is how to deal with unpleasantness differently, perhaps more wisely, more mindfully.
+Pushing emotionally unpleasant things away is perfectly natural.
+But, this pushing away can itself extend or increase the unpleasantness, or just delay the discomfort giving us time to be anxious about it.
+One of the things you would learn on a well-designed mindfulness course, is how to deal with unpleasantness differently, perhaps more wisely.

-I started this page by suggesting that our lives play out in the current moment.
+I started this note by suggesting that our lives play out moment by moment.
 If you are actually in those moments (rather than off in the future or dealing with the past), you get to choose and experience life more fully, more consciously, more mindfully.